SkillUp3/rebase-conflict/README.md

 # rebase-conflict
-This shows an example of rebase conflict one more line
+This shows an example of merge conflict one more line